Research

 Selected media coverage: Der Standard, Die Presse, Kurier.

-Governments struggle to attract unemployed workers to their widely offered job training programs.
-In three randomized field experiments with 50,000 job seekers, we investigate the barriers to participation in job training programs by using informational interventions designed to encourage participation.
-Raising awareness about the availability of job training increased program enrollment by 18\%.
-Signaling program cost with a voucher on top to reduce internalized stigma increased completion by 28\%.
-Effects were sizable and concentrated among women and low-income job seekers.
+Abstract Governments struggle to attract unemployed workers to their widely offered job training programs.
+In a randomized field experiment with 11,000 job seekers, we investigate the barriers to participation in job training programs using information interventions designed to encourage participation.
+Raising awareness about the availability of job training increased program enrollment and completion by around 20%.
+Signaling program cost with an additional voucher to reduce psychological frictions increased enrollment equally while raising completion by 27%.
+Effects were sizeable and concentrated among women and low-income job seekers.
 Notably, increased job training did not result in higher employment or wages.
 These findings indicate that while low-cost informational interventions effectively boost participation, the overall success of job training programs in enhancing employment prospects hinges on their fundamental design.

 (joint with Paul Ramskogler and Aleksandra Riedl)